cpsubrian/node-stow/README.md

 - `client` - Overrides `nodes`.
 The backend will use this redis client.
 - `ttl` - Default TTL to use for ALL cached items.
 Can be overriden per cache set.
 Defaults to 0 (unlimited).
+- `prefix` - A string to prefix all redis keys with.
+Default: 'stow:'.

 Credits
 -------